2018ik/2018ik.github.io/_wiki/trinity.markdown

 This proves that the Father, Son, and Spirit all exist simultaneously, as the Son is able to ask the Father to send the Spirit.

 2 Corinthians 13:14 speaks of the grace of Christ the Son, the love of God the Father, and the fellowship of the Holy Spirit.
+Love, grace, and fellowship are three items of one things; fellowship is the transmission of grace, and grace is the expression of love.

 In Ephesians 1:3, God the Father blessed us *in Christ*.